 Do you write historical fiction from the flapper era?
 This site is like stepping back in time: http://www.theoldshelter.com

 Here are a few posts by yours truly that might help.
 Feel free to browse the site for more articles.

 Because I’m slowly converting the urls on old posts, if you come across a link in one of the posts that sends you to “can’t find page,” simply type the title into the search box and you will be directed to the post.
 Thank you.

 As new resources become available I will list them here.

-If you aren’t already following this blog, you may subscribe to new posts via the pop-up or sidebar.
+If you aren’t already following this blog, subscribe to new posts via the pop-up or sidebar.

 Searching for a way to commit murder?
 Get your copy of 60 Ways to Murder Your Fictional Characters. <– Click for a sneak peek of what you’ll find inside.

 Join the Crime Lover’s Lounge and have fun solving crime puzzles, discuss your favorite crime novels, or just hang out and chat with readers and writers.
-No promotion allowed unless someone specifically asks you about your book.
+As a thank you, I’ll send you A SULTRY ABYSS.
 See you there!
 Join here: Crime Lovers Lounge.